 - Cantaloupe: 13 g carbs, 1 g fiber, 12 g sugar

 5. Lemons and limes.
-If you want to add a splash of citrus flavor to everything from ketogenic pad Thai to vegan pesto, take heart—Gargiulo says you can feel free to use liberal amounts of fresh lemon and lime juice in your cooking while still staying true to the keto plan.
+If you want to add a splash of citrus flavor to everything from ketogenic pad Thai to vegan pesto, take heart—Gargiulo says both lemons and lime work well with the keto diet.
 One ounce of lemon juice has just 2 grams of carbs and just under 1 gram of sugar, and the macronutrient composition of lime juice is similar (3 grams of carbs and 1 gram of sugar per ounce).

 Loading More Posts...